akashgoyal2355/ExploreBot/README.md

 This repo holds a ROS2 package named `explore_bot`.

 # Overview
-`explore_bot` provides a simulation based control of a mobile robot that is capable of detecting colored balls in the environment, and find their centroid and radius in pixels.
+`explore_bot` provides a simulation based control of a mobile robot that is capable of detecting colored balls in the environment, and find their centroid and radius in pixels with respect to the camera frame.

-The robot is a custom designed chassis with 2 defferential drive wheels, 1 castor wheel, and a RGB camera on-board.
+The robot is a custom designed chassis with:

+- 2 defferential drive wheels
+- 1 castor wheel
+- 1 RGB camera

 The robot can be controlled by sending velocity commands of type [geometry_msgs/msg/Twist](https://docs.ros2.org/galactic/api/geometry_msgs/msg/Twist.html) over the `/cmd_vel` topic.

 # Entities

 1. URDF files:

-    - `robot.urdf.xacro`: An XML file defining the robot's joint and links.
+    - `robot.urdf.xacro`: An XML file defining the robot's joints and links.
     - `robot.gazebo`: An XML file defining the gazebo materials of the robot's links.
     - `inertial_macros.xacro`: An XML file defining the inertial properties of the robot's links.
     - `gazebo_control.xacro`: An XML file defining the differential drive gazebo plugin for the robot's wheels.
-    - `camera.xacro`: An XML file defning the robot's RGB camera link and the gazebo camera controller plugin.
+    - `camera.xacro`: An XML file defning the robot's RGB camera link and the camera controller gazebo plugin.

 2. `spawn.launch.py`: This is a ROS2 launch file written in Python that spawns the robot inside the custom `house.world` in Gazebo.
 It also launches the `robot_state_publisher` that uses the robot's URDF to publish the state of the robot on the `/robot_description` and the `/tf` and `/tf_static` ROS topics.